Molar mass

 DimensionM N−1

-The molecular mass (for molecular compounds) and formula mass (for non-molecular compounds, such as ionic salts) are commonly used as synonyms of molar mass, differing only in units (daltons vs g/mol); however, the most authoritative sources define it differently.
-The difference is that molecular mass is the mass of one specific particle or molecule, while the molar mass is an average over many particles or molecules.
+The molecular mass (for molecular compounds) and formula mass (for non-molecular compounds, such as ionic salts) are commonly used as synonyms of molar mass, differing only in units (dalton vs. g/mol or kg/kmol); however, the most authoritative sources define it differently.
+The difference is that molecular mass is the mass of one specific particle or molecule (a microscopic quantity), while the molar mass is an average over many particles or molecules (a macroscopic quantity).

 The molar mass is an intensive property of the substance, that does not depend on the size of the sample.
 In the International System of Units (SI), the coherent unit of molar mass is kg/mol.
-However, for historical reasons, molar masses are almost always expressed in g/mol.
+However, for historical reasons, molar masses are almost always expressed with the unit g/mol (or equivalently in kg/kmol).

 1. ^ International Union of Pure and Applied Chemistry (1993).
 Quantities, Units and Symbols in Physical Chemistry, 2nd edition, Oxford: Blackwell Science.
 ISBN 0-632-03583-8. p.
 41. Electronic version.